http://vg06.met.vgwort.de/na/07aaf30e62244946b036b72e5933d50f

 Back to artefact homepage

-artefact made by art
+artefact - made by art

-Available from ontos verlag Frankfurt, Germany and online bookstores such as Amazon under the title Social Ontology : Recasting Political Philosophy Through a Phenomenology of Whoness 2008 Hardback xiv + 688 pp. ISBN 978-3-938793-78-7 and as an e-book from ontoslink.
-Also at Google Book Search where extensive parts can be read.
-A second revised, emended and extended e-book edition, Version 2.1, July 2011, 785 pp. is available.
+First published by ontos verlag, Frankfurt, Germany 2008.
+Available from online bookstores such as Amazon under the title Social Ontology : Recasting Political Philosophy Through a Phenomenology of Whoness ontos verlag, 2008, Hardback xiv + 688 pp. (271K words) ISBN 978-3-938793-78-7.
+A second revised, emended and expanded e-book edition, Version 2.1, July 2011, 785 pp. (299K words) is no longer available on this web-site.

 "Classical liberalism has neglected the ontological structure of the interplay of powers in the practical realm of a plurality of wills, and thus the ontological problematic of esteem, estimation, evaluation, validation, recognition, etc. among both human beings and things.
 In short, ... it is ontologically blind to the phenomenon of whoness.
 Instead it has imagined the free individual as a subject without a social world, and then tried to derive society from a bunch of atomistic individuals."
 Chapter 12 i)